FEMUR ANATOMY

 • Function

-• Attachment point for muscles like adductors and quadriceps
+• Attachment point for muscles like your adductors and quadriceps

 • Features

-• Medial Lip - Defines the inner margin; attachment site for the vastus medialis muscle
+• Medial Lip - Defines the inner margin; attachment site for your vastus medialis muscle

-• Lateral Lip - Forms the outer edge; attachment site for the vastus lateralis muscle
+• Lateral Lip - Forms the outer edge; attachment site for your vastus lateralis muscle

 Pectineal Line